boazbk/tcs/lec_11_running_time.md

 * __Exponential time:__ We say that a Boolean total function is computable in exponential time if it is in the class $\mathbf{EXP} = \cup_{c\in\N} TIME(2^{n^c})$.

 Since exponential time is much larger than polynomial time, clearly $\mathbf{P}\subseteq \mathbf{EXP}$.
-All of the problems we listed in the last lecture are in $\mathbf{EXP}$,^[Strictly speaking, many of these problems correspond to _non Boolean_ functions, but we will sometimes "abuse notation" and refer to non Boolean functions as belonging to $\mathbf{P}$ or $\mathbe{EXP}$.
+All of the problems we listed in the last lecture are in $\mathbf{EXP}$,^[Strictly speaking, many of these problems correspond to _non Boolean_ functions, but we will sometimes "abuse notation" and refer to non Boolean functions as belonging to $\mathbf{P}$ or $\mathbf{EXP}$.
 We can easily extend the definitions of these classes to non Boolean and partial functions.
 Also, for every non-Boolean function $F$, we can define a Boolean variant $\Hat{F}$ such that $F$ can be computed in polynomial time if and only if  $\Hat{F}$ is.] but as we've seen, for some of them there are much better algorithms that demonstrate that they are in fact in $\mathbf{P}$.

 | $\mathbf{P}$  | $\mathbf{EXP}$ |